 1 At least nine hours must be taken at the 400 level.

 2 At least one of these must be a 400-level course.
-At least one of these courses must be on a topic in the following areas: Africa, Asia, Atlantic World, Latin America, or Middle East.
+At least one 300- or 400- level courses must be on a topic in the following geographical regions: Africa, Asia, Atlantic World, Latin America, or Middle East.

 3 The Social Science teaching license allows a teacher to teach courses on the secondary level.